 For each elevational bin beyond each species’ interpolated range, we calculated the probability of occurrence as the posterior probability of Zij = 1.
 A species was assumed absent at an elevation if the probability of occurrence was < 5%, indicating ≥ 95% posterior probability of absence.
 Based on this dichotomy, we calculated Bayesian interpolated ranges incorporating sampling uncertainty to then use as the elevational range of each species for each mountain in each time period.
 For the range shift analyses, we only included species with at least 10 historical records per mountain and detected in the contemporary sampling.
 The model was run with JAGS 4.3.0 in R 3.6.1 using the rjags package (Plummer 2017, 2019).
 For each model, we ran 3 chains for 20,000 iterations, discarding the first 10,000 iterations as burn-in, and then retaining every 10th iteration for the final posterior distributions.
 We used uninformative prior distributions for α, β, and σ, and a diffuse normal prior distribution constrained to be positive for each λij where the mean was the overall abundance of each species (Appendix S1).

 Statistical Analyses—A significant change from the Bayesian historical to the Bayesian contemporary elevational range limits was determined if the change was ≥ 100m.
-The size of the shift upward or downward was calculated for the (1) lower limit; (2) upper limit; and (3) overall elevational change in range upward or downward was based on the direction of range midpoint shift (Fig. 1).
-In the rare case (i.e., Fig. 3: Tqua (Tamias quadrivittatus) in San Juans), a large contraction in a contemporary range to just a small portion of the middle elevations of their historical range can result in a slightly lower midpoint.
+The size of the shift upward or downward was calculated for the (1) lower limit; (2) upper limit; and (3) overall change based on the range midpoint (Fig. 1).
+Occassionally (i.e., Fig. 3: Tqua (Tamias quadrivittatus) in San Juans), a large contraction in a contemporary range to just a small portion of the middle elevations of the historical range can result in a slightly lower midpoint.
 In those rare cases, the shift direction is the range limit with the largest shift.
 With warming temperatures, species’ ranges are predicted to shift to higher, cooler elevations (Fig. 1a).
-Unexpected responses to warming temperatures would be no detectable change where both range limits change by less than 100m, or a downward shift in one or both limits such that the new range midpoint is lower (Fig. 1b).
+Unexpected responses to warming would be either no change, where both range limits change by less than 100m, or a downward shift in one or both limits such that the new range midpoint is lower (Fig. 1b).

-Most range gains will occur at mid- to high-elevations under a scenario of a predominant warming effect.
+Most range gains will occur at mid- to high-elevations under a scenario of general warming.
 Thus, we expect range gains to increase with elevation, whereas range losses would be spread across the gradient more or less evenly in accordance with the wide elevational spread in historical lower limits.
 In contrast, anthropogenic habitat change declines with elevation on both mountains, although most pronounced in the Front Range.
 Thus, if the reduction of available habitat is the predominant factor influencing the elevational distribution of the community, then the expectation would be a concentration of range losses at the lowest portion of the gradients that decreases toward the highest elevations.
 To assess these trends, we calculated the number of species losing or gaining range at their lower and upper limits within each 50m band up each mountain.
 Because the number of species per elevational band differs, we examined the percentage of range losses and range gains for each 50m elevational band on each mountain gradient by dividing the species counts by the historical number of species present in each band.
 We tested for elevational trends using Spearman’s rank correlations.